freeCodeCamp/freeCodeCamp/guide/english/agile/stakeholders/index.md

 ## Stakeholders

 The Stakeholders are the people that will benefit from your project.
 It is up to the Product Owner to understand the outcome required by the Stakeholders, and to communicate that need to the Delivery Team.
-Stakeholders may be made up from any of the following
+Stakeholders may be made up from any of the following:
 - Users
 - Customers
 - Managers